icebreakeris/anpr-project/README.md

     sudo apt install libtesseract-dev

 # Using the program
-At this stage, you can only launch `main.py` through the command-line.
+There are **two** ways of using the program.

+The first way is to launch `scanner.py` through command line.

-Type in `python main.py [image.jpg/png]`
+Type in `python scanner.py [image.jpg/png]`

+The second way is to launch `eval.py`.

+Type in `python eval.py`

+This will go through every image in the dataset, save the results into a `finalplates` directory and output the evaluated performance.

 **__Ensure you have installed all the dependencies first and have completed the config.__**